 Incentivizing the customer to take action is a useful strategy and - who doesn’t like a good discount?
 This way you can track the number of readers who are using the codes and coupons.

-Measuring Integrated Marketing Communication Effectiveness - Social Media
+Measuring Integrated Marketing Communications - Social Media

 1. Measuring the effectiveness of your Social Media Campaign